NBKelly/QuickLinks/README.md

 ### Metrics
 A file is presented, `metric.sh`, which deals with reading metrics for the program.
 Each test is performed 5 times, then the scores are averaged.
+Additionally, times are read specifically for the interval required to pre-process each input.
+These values are not reliable for small files (jre overhead, bash overhead, time overhead), but they are useful in evaluating the performance of the program on larger systems.
+For the hardest problems, ~1 second is spent pre-processing, against 15 seconds post-processing.
+It appears that the biggest offender is tree-searching.

+I am evaluating a technique to reduce tree-lookup time by certain numeric factors in some cases, based on an evaluation of tree width, height and offset.

 The metrics program also serves as a correctness checker - the output of the script with each execution is checked against the given output, and the number of differences (don't trust the number - I'm just running wc on the diff file) is given with each score.
 The target is 0 differences.

 Scores from execution on my machine (ubuntu, AMD Ryzen 3 @ 4x3.1GHz) are presented in the `Metrics.txt` file.
 In summary, thorns has the worst execution time, but the scores are roughly linear.
 Execution time for a 100,000 x 100,000 file is about 12x longer than the execution time for a 10,000 x 10,000 file.